WhatTheDickens/suny-geneseo-writing-guide/whatisgood.md

+---
+layout: page
-# What is good writing?
+title: What is Good Writing?
+---

 *That is the reason why I affirm that Kurtz was a remarkable man.
 He had something to say.
 He said it.\